New Brunswick: Provincial finances

-In 2015, New Brunswick had the most poorly-performing economy of any Canadian province, with a per capita income of $28,000.
+In 2025, New Brunswick had the most poorly-performing economy of any Canadian province.
 The government has historically run at a large deficit.
 With about half of the population being rural, it is expensive for the government to provide education and health services, which account for 60 per cent of government expenditure.
 Thirty-six per cent of the provincial budget is covered by federal cash transfers.

+New Brunswick had a 2024–2025 deficit of $104.4 million.
+This was despite $156 million as a payment from tobacco companies.
+Further repayments as have been cited source of economic revitalisation in the future, as Brunswick is estimated to net $614 from JTI-Macdonald Corp., Imperial Tobacco Canada Ltd., and Rothmans, Benson & Hedges.

 The government has frequently attempted to create employment through subsidies, which has often failed to generate long-term economic prosperity and has resulted in bad debt, examples of which include Bricklin, Atcon, and the Marriott call centre in Fredericton.

 According to a 2014 study by the Atlantic Institute for Market Studies, the large public debt is a very serious problem.
 Government revenues are shrinking because of a decline in federal transfer payments.
 Though expenditures are down (through government pension reform and a reduction in the number of public employees), they have increased relative to GDP, necessitating further measures to reduce debt in the future.

-In the 2014–15 fiscal year, provincial debt reached $12.2 billion or 37.7 per cent of nominal GDP, an increase over the $10.1 billion recorded in 2011–12.
-The debt-to-GDP ratio is projected to fall to 36.7% in 2019–20.
+In the 2024–25 fiscal year, provincial debt reached $12.3 billion, an increase over the $11.8 billion recorded in 2023–2024.
+In 2024–2025 "the province's net debt-to-GDP ratio went down, meaning the economy grew faster than the debt.